stephengold/jme3-maze/README.md

 ## How to build and run Jme3-maze from source

-1. Install a Java Development Kit (JDK), if you don't already have one.
+1. Install a [Java Development Kit (JDK)][adoptium], if you don't already have one.
 2. Point the "JAVA_HOME" environment variable to your JDK installation.
+   (The path might be something like "C:\Program Files\Java\jre1.8.0_301" or "/usr/lib/jvm/java-8-openjdk-amd64" or "/Library/Java/JavaVirtualMachines/liberica-jdk-17-full.jdk/Contents/Home" .)
   + using Bash or Zsh: `export JAVA_HOME="` *path to installation* `"`
   + using Windows Command Prompt: `set JAVA_HOME="` *path to installation* `"`
   + using PowerShell: `$env:JAVA_HOME = '` *path to installation* `'`